simonesilvestroni/m2m-website/README.md

 # Minutes to Midnight

-Website of sound designer and musician Simone Silvestroni.

-## Music bio

-Storytelling with music was always a huge magnet for Minutes to Midnight, hence why the concept album is our favorite medium.
+Digital polymath, I master the art of sound design and music production since the 1990s.
+Minutes to Midnight is the moniker of music producer, bassist and sound designer Simone Silvestroni.